Who is The Masked Singer? Spoilers, theories and clues revealed

 “When I was a child, I used to go on holiday on a private plane,” they revealed.

-Theories: The panel advised John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, whereas viewers at dwelling additionally appear satisfied that Unicorn is Barrowman.
+Theories: The panel steered John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, whereas viewers at residence additionally appear satisfied that Unicorn is Barrowman.

 Who’s Butterfly?